 In my personal practice and during my lessons I try to work towards a balance between strength and relaxation, between action and introspection.

 I was originally trained in, and was a dedicated practitioner for seven years of Ashtanga Yoga.
-This form of yoga consists of various series of asanas that follow a specific sequence.
-The complete practice of one of the Ashtanga series generally lasts about 90 minutes and is physically extremely demanding.
+This form of yoga consists of a series of asanas that follow a specific sequence.
+The complete practice of one of the Ashtanga series generally lasts about 90 minutes and is physically extremely demanding even for top athletes.

 However, over the past years my practice and teaching have developed into a mixture of the structure, wisdom & strength-building found in the Ashtanga Yoga method, with the grace and creativity of Vinyasa Yoga, the exactitude of Iyengar Yoga and the introspection of Yoga de L'Energie.